 Please be on-topic and read the comments policy.
 Spam, trolls, and fight-pickers will be deleted.
 If you don't have a Blogspot account and aren't sure how to comment, please see here.
 Fair warning: anything supporting transgender ideology, or negative toward Brexit, or in favor of a military draft or compulsory national service, will be deleted.
 I am not obligated to provide a platform for views I find morally abhorrent.

-Please be respectful -- no political comments on non-political posts, please.
+Please be considerate -- no political or politics-tinged comments on non-political posts, and no performative cynicism (or cynicism in general).

 << Home